LiorSinai/liorsinai.github.io/_posts/2021-12-03-quaternion-3.md

 ### Addition and subtraction

-Additon and subtraction are done using normal algebra rules:
+Addition and subtraction are done using normal algebra rules:

 $$
 \begin{align}